Celsius Holdings

 The Big Three Becomes Four

-1. Red Bull (~35% share): The category creator, premium positioning, Austrian heritage, massive marketing spend on extreme sports and events
+1. Red Bull (~35% share): the category’s creator, premium positioning, Austrian heritage, and a marketing machine built on extreme sports and events

-3. Celsius portfolio (~21% share with Alani Nu and Rockstar): Fastest-growing, "better-for-you" positioning, PepsiCo distribution
+3. Celsius portfolio (~21% share including Alani Nu and Rockstar): the fastest-growing “better-for-you” platform, scaled through PepsiCo

-4. Others: Ghost, C4, Prime, and dozens of smaller players fighting for remaining share
+4. Everyone else: Ghost, C4, Prime, and a long tail of smaller brands fighting for what’s left

 Market Dynamics